-The interviews with the investigators confirmed that the investigation would continue.
-One of the investigators indicated if the case had been referred to the Sheriff's Office because of criminal allegations the criminal investigation would continue, but the administrative investigation would end if the suspect left the control of the DOC.
+The interview with the investigator confirmed that the investigation would continue.
+If the indicated if the case had been referred to the Sheriff's Office because of criminal allegations the criminal investigation would continue.
+The investigator stated that he would attempt to continue the administrative investigation.

-\115.71 (k) Any State entity or Department of Justice component that conducts such investigations shall do so pursuant to the above requirements.
+115.71 (k) Any State entity or Department of Justice component that conducts such investigations shall do so pursuant to the above requirements.
+Auditor is not required to audit this provision.

-\115.71 (I) When outside agencies investigate sexual abuse, the facility shall cooperate with outside investigators and shall endeavor to remain informed about the progress of the investigation.
+115.71 (I) When outside agencies investigate sexual abuse, the facility shall cooperate with outside investigators and shall endeavor to remain informed about the progress of the investigation.